Free Shipping on retail orders over $100, use code FREESHIPPING100

 2. If using a stand mixer: After the flour has almost disappeared, increase your mixer speed to medium and mix for about five minutes until the dough is smooth and also passes the windowpane test (see above).

 5. Start the first rise: Place the dough in a lightly oiled bowl and cover it with a damp dish towel or plastic wrap.
 Let the dough rise for about one hour at 70-75° F until the dough has doubled in size.
 If your kitchen is on the cooler side, this may take up to 90 minutes.
+If your kitchen is warmer, this could take about 45 minutes.
+Take a before picture of your dough or mark where it starts on the side of your bowl to measure whether it has doubled in size.

 6. Punch down the gasses that have built up in the dough and let it rise again at 70-75° F for 45 minutes until doubled in size again.